-Creating a weekly meal plan with a good variety of stress-free foods in your kitchen is essential to create meals and snacks when you’re feeling stressed—making sure that most of your dinners include items like lean proteins and leafy greens.
+Creating a weekly meal plan with a good variety of stress-free foods in your kitchen is essential to create meals and snacks when you’re feeling stressed—ensuring that most of your dinners include items like lean proteins and leafy greens.
 It will also boost your mood and reduce your anxiety levels.

-Here’s an excellent example of a nutritious, eat your way stress-free menu plan:
+Here’s an excellent example of a nutritious, eat-your-way stress-free menu plan: